vmagnin/unsubscribe/README-EN.md

 ### Execute

-* Run the script either by providing it with a :
+* Run the script either by providing a file directly :

 ``` bash
 ./unsubscribe.sh ~/.thunderbird/rfjzi2xb.default/Mail/pop.aliceadsl.fr/Junk
 ```
-* either by providing it with a directory from which it will scan all the files, including subdirectories :
+* either by providing a directory from which the script will scan all the files, including subdirectories :

 ``` bash
 $ ./unsubscribe.sh ~/.myemailsoftware/Junk/
 ```

 The `grep` analysis of files can take some time (several tens of seconds) for a thousand spam messages.
-Then, the script displays its progress of unsubscriptions with a dot per link or a zero if the connection fails (for example, the link may no longer be valid if it is several months old).
+After the analysis, the script displays the progress of unsubscriptions with a dot (".") per link or a zero ("0") if the connection fails (for instance, the link may no longer be valid if it is several months old).

 The output of the `wget` command is added to the `unsubscribe.log` file and the downloaded files are saved in the `downloaded` directory.
 All these files will allow you to eventually identify unsubscriptions that have failed.
 The script leaves it up to you to clean it up if necessary.